 Volunteers receive free admission for the day when they participate in an event.

-Our specialists will train you and assist you in locating an appropriate patch to adopt.
-Then come work in it through the growing season as your time permits.
-Bonus – the scenic views and wildlife viewing are often great from the adopted patch.
+Our specialists will train and assist you with locating a patch to adopt.
+Work in your patch throughout the growing season as your time permits.

 Busy Beaver clean-up crew